shuozhixu/PFDD/README.md

 - Xiaoyao Peng, Nithin Mathew, Irene J. Beyerlein, Kaushik Dayal, Abigail Hunter, [A 3D phase field dislocation dynamics model for body-centered cubic crystals](https://doi.org/10.1016/j.commatsci.2019.109217), Comput.
 Mater.
 Sci.
 171 (2020) 109217

-in which the lattice energy also depended on the dislocation character angle, to take into account the difference in the glide resistance among dislocations with different character angles.

 Soon after, PFDD was extended to {112} and {123} slips in BCC crystals:

 - Shuozhi Xu, Yanqing Su, Lauren T.W.
 Smith, Irene J. Beyerlein, [Frank-Read source operation in six body-centered cubic refractory metals](http://dx.doi.org/10.1016/j.jmps.2020.104017), J. Mech.
 Phys.
 Solids 141 (2020) 104017

-PFDD was also extended to HCP crystals, for slips on basal, prismatic, and pyramidal-II planes:
+PFDD was also extended to HCP crystals, for slips on basal, prismatic-I, and pyramidal-II planes:

 - C. Albrecht, A. Hunter, A. Kumar, I.J.
 Beyerlein, [A phase field model for dislocations in hexagonal close packed crystals](https://doi.org/10.1016/j.jmps.2019.103823), J. Mech.
 Phys.
 Solids 137 (2020) 103823

-By Dec 2020, the PFDD model had not been used to study slips on pyramidal-I planes in HCP crystals, but doing so should be straightforward given the similarity between the pyramidal-I and pyramidal-II slips.
+As of March 2022, the PFDD model had not been used to study slips on pyramidal-I planes in HCP crystals, but doing so should be straightforward.

 ## (viii)